How to Upgrade N2WS to v2.2.x and Integrate It With Identity Providers such as Active Directory & Okta

 Prior to upgrading to the new version of N2WS, terminate the current N2WS instance.
 Then, start a new one.
 Complete the following steps:

 Using the EC2 console option, launch a new instance in the same region and Availability Zone as the previous one.

 Terminate the old instance—make sure that the backup is not running while initiating termination.

-To be on the safe side, create a CPM data volume snapshot by clicking the “Create snapshot” hyperlink.
+To be on the safe side, create a N2WS data volume snapshot by clicking the “Create snapshot” hyperlink.
 This snapshot can be useful in case the upgrade process fails.
-Once the CPM server is up and running, the snapshot can be deleted.
+Once the N2WS server is up and running, the snapshot can be deleted.

 With the new instance in the running state, connect it to a browser via HTTPS.

 Select the existing data volume from the dropdown list and paste it into AWS credentials.

 The new N2WS version will be up and running as soon as the configuration has finished selecting the old data volume from all the available volumes.

 If your backup scripts are using SSH, you may need to run the scripts manually by logging in to the N2WS Server, to accept the usage of the private key.
 There are multiple upgrade paths, depending on the N2WS version you are running.
 To upgrade v2.0.2, first apply the patch “patch_2.0.2_required_for_2.1.0_upgrade.tar”, then apply the latest patch.
 On top of the N2WS version, agent versions must also be upgraded – the latest agent version is 2.11.
 Please refer to the User Guide for upgrading agents and policies.
 Don’t worry if you mistakenly apply the same patch twice; this is completely safe and won’t cause any disruption to your environment.
 A word of caution: do not apply patches while backups, restorations, or disaster recovery processes are running.

 How to Integrate with SAML-based Identity Providers